sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab4.md

 ### Task 2: Configure an Application Insights resource

+In this task, you will configure an Application Insights resource in the Azure portal, link it to the Canary web app, and create an alert rule to monitor failed requests, which will be used in later stages of the lab.

 1. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the page to search for **Application Insights (1)** and, in the list of results, select **Application Insights (2)**.